open-cloud/open-cloud.github.io.old/4_notes.md

 7. Say a little bit more about the Andy's scripts at the end of the Operator Guide (or mention as an undocumented feature).

+8. Finish the example Acceess Control policy language example in the
+   #Administering a Deployment# section.

+9. Why does the Deployment page include both an Images selector and an images tab.
+Seems like the later is unnecessary.
+If that's not the case, document the tab.

 ##Incomplete and Undocumented Features

 1. There is only partial support for ServiceClass object.